bambers/bugbase/README.md

 # bugbase
-Simple bug tracking application, primarily as a Java learning projet.
+Simple bug tracking application, primarily as a learning projet.